InverseLight/ValoMC/README.md

 will try to compile the parallel versions.
 If problems persist, see below how to compile the external executable and the mex files manually and how to obtain a suitable compiler.
-To use CMake with another GCC version, you can use e.g.
+To use CMake with a specific compiler, you can use e.g.

     cmake -DCMAKE_CXX_COMPILER=/usr/bin/g++-4.9
     cmake --build .